 This post is subject Basic Disclosure Scotland clearance.

 Prospective applicants are invited to discuss the post by contacting Susan Shearer, Planning Manager (Development and Marine Planning), e-mail [email protected] telephone 01856 873535.

 Further information is available from, and online applications can be made through www.myjobscotland.gov.uk/orkney by clicking on the 'Apply Button'

 Closing Date: Sunday 19 September 2021

-Please note that interview and relocation expenses will be paid for the post in accordance with Council policy.
+Please note that interview expenses will be paid for the post in accordance with Council policy.